Fontana Maggiore: Description

-In the lower frame of the second basins, Latin verses are carved; epigraphic abbreviation provides information on the authors and the date of the sculpture, and they are an invitation to examine and interpret the fountain: "Guarda tu che passi questa fontana dal lieto mormorio, se osservi bene puoi vedere cose mirabili…."
-(Look, you who pass by this fountain with its babbling, if you look closer you can see wonderful things.)
+In the lower frame of the second basin, Latin verses are carved; epigraphic abbreviations provide information on the authors and the date of the sculpture, and they are an invitation to examine and interpret the fountain: Guarda tu che passi questa fontana dal lieto mormorio, se osservi bene puoi vedere cose mirabili…. ("Look, you who pass by this fountain with its babbling, if you look closer you can see wonderful things.")